Insulin Detemir (IN-su-lin DET-e-mir)

 - A healthcare provider should also teach you how to give insulin shots.
 Make sure you understand how to use the medicine and give yourself the shots.

 - You may need to adjust your dose of this medicine if you increase your activity or change your diet, even for a short time.

-- Do not give this medicine with an infusion pump and do not mix it with any other insulins.
+- Do not use this medicine in an infusion pump.
+Do not mix it with any other insulins.

 If a dose is missed:

 - Call your doctor or pharmacist for instructions.

 How to Store and Dispose of This Medicine

 - Vial (bottle): Keep the vial in the refrigerator and do not allow it to freeze.
 If you cannot refrigerate your medicine vial, you may store it at room temperature, below 86 degrees F. The medicine will keep at room temperature for up to 42 days if protected from heat and direct light.
 Once you start using a vial, it can be refrigerated or kept at room temperature for 42 days.

 - FlexPen®: Keep the medicine in the refrigerator until you are ready to use it.
 Once you start to use a pen, keep it at room temperature, below 86 degrees F. Never store a used pen or cartridge with a needle in it.
 The medicine will keep for up to 42 days at room temperature if protected from heat and direct light.